Finally in Part 3, we go over using Google Drive and cleaning up your music files.

 Another problem I came across, which really won’t affect many of you was that some of my CDs I had bought in Japan when I lived there aren’t available in Australia because of licencing restrictions, so Google Music didn’t think they existed – but I could get pretty close with some clever name changes.

 Cleaning these up takes a bit of time, but easytag lets you highlight a bunch of files and either select the same value, or use a filter to copy data from one part to another.
 You’re aiming here for consistency: e.g. either all the files have Album Artist, or they don’t.

 Once they’ve been uploaded (or re-uploaded after a change) to Google Music, it will sometimes provide suggestions to help format the music.
 Remember, edits made on Google Music won’t be reflected back in your ~/Music directory.

 3. Uninstalling Ubuntu One from your Android phone

 Uninstalling software from your phone isn’t too hard, and it depends on your phone.
 But make sure you get rid of both Ubuntu One Music and Ubuntu One Files.

 4. Uninstalling Ubuntu One from your Ubuntu PC

 The last part of the ride is completely removing Ubuntu One from your Ubuntu installation.
-At this time, 14.04 is just around the corner which promises to remove it, but if you want to get there quickly, these are the packages I’ve found so far that need removing:
+At this time, 14.04 is here which promises to remove it, but if you want to get there quickly, these are the steps I’ve found so far that need removing: